vincent-r-kennedy/FACT/README.md

 ## FACT 101
 :grapes: grape - is the smallest piece of work you can do.

-:kiwifruit: kiwi fruit is the same as a few grapes work
+:strawberry: a strawberry is the same as a few grapes work

-:apple: apple is the same a kiwi plus a couple of grapes
+:apple: apple is the same a strawberry plus a couple of grapes

 :pineapple:pineapple is at least a couple of apples